alexmiller63/star-almanack/math.md

 The final authority is not the size of the file or the elegance of the reduction.

 It is whether the sky comes out the same.

+## Finite Light-Travel Time in Eclipse Geometry

+The *Star Almanack* eclipse calculation explicitly considers the finite speed of light.

+Positions used in eclipse geometry are not assumed automatically to represent instantaneous geometric positions.
+The implementation tests the effect of one-way light-travel time for both the Sun and the Moon.
+In particular, the DE441 solar vector can be evaluated using a converged one-way light-time correction, while the geocentric lunar position can be evaluated at the corresponding retarded time.

+This treatment is included for physical reasons, independently of whether it substantially reduces the residual error against published eclipse times.
+Agreement with a reference ephemeris is a validation question; finite propagation time is a physical-model question.
+A correction is therefore not discarded merely because its numerical effect on the final time of greatest eclipse is small.

+A four-way diagnostic comparison is used:

+- geometric Sun with geometric Moon;

+- light-time-corrected Sun with geometric Moon;

+- geometric Sun with light-time-corrected Moon;

+- light-time-corrected Sun with light-time-corrected Moon.

+This matrix isolates the contribution of applying finite light-travel time to each body separately and to both bodies together.
+Its purpose is not to select whichever combination happens to agree most closely with a reference value, but to determine what each physical treatment actually does to the calculated eclipse geometry.

+The measured matrix results are retained as part of the validation record.
+They provide an empirical check on the magnitude and direction of the light-time effects and allow the adopted convention to remain explicit and reproducible.

+Stellar aberration is a separate physical effect and is not implicitly included merely by applying a light-travel-time correction.
+It must therefore be considered and validated separately.